dnl-rss/secureum-slot5-security-pitfalls-201/00_tokens.md

 ### 118. Token total supply is sufficient:

-Tokens with a low total supply can be easily manipulated.
+Tokens with a low `totalSupply` can be easily manipulated.

 ### 119. Tokens are located in more than a few exchanges: